 The association between Cominco and Teck started in 1986 when Teck purchased a shareholding from the CPR.
 That initial share purchase ultimately resulted in the merger of the two companies in 2001, as Teck Cominco Limited.
 In 2008, the corporation became known as Teck Resources Limited, simply called Teck (Teck Corporation Company History).

-Today, Teck has a global presence, with a workforce of over 8,000 employees, and is divided into four major business units (Committed to the Core - Teck Resouces Ltd Annual Report, 2010) (Committed to the Core - Teck Resouces Ltd Annual Report, 2010).
+Today, Teck has a global presence, with a workforce of over 8,000 employees, and is divided into four major business units (Committed to the Core - Teck Resouces Ltd Annual Report, 2010).

 Teck Copper